pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 ```

     (900, 27)

-This is enough data for our purposes today, so we're ready to move on to the cleaning and preprocessing steps.
+So our final dataset has 900 rows and 27 columns.
+This is enough data for our project, so we're ready to move on to the cleaning and preprocessing steps.

 # Wrap up
 In this guide, we built a new dataset by acquiring and then combining the NCAA women's basketball player information dataset with the Yahoo Sports player statistics dataset.
-In the next part, we'll lay the groundwork for data analysis by cleaning and preprocessing the combined player data, and then expanding upon it by engineering a few new features.
+In the next part, we'll lay the groundwork for data analysis by cleaning and preprocessing the combined player data.
+In future articles, we'll expand upon this dataset by engineering a few new features, create meaningful visualizations, and train a machine learning model.